Gravestone: Safety

 Over time a headstone may settle or its fixings weaken.
 After several instances where unstable stones have fallen in dangerous circumstances, some burial authorities "topple test" headstones by firm pressure to check for stability.
 They may then tape them off or flatten them.

 This procedure has proved controversial in the UK, where an authority's duty of care to protect visitors is complicated because it often does not have any ownership rights over the dangerous marker.
 Authorities that have knocked over stones during testing or have unilaterally lifted and laid flat any potentially hazardous stones have been criticised, after grieving relatives have discovered that their relative's marker has been moved.
-Since 2007 Consistory Court and local authority guidance now restricts the force used in a topple test and requires an authority to consult relatives before moving a stone.
+Since 2007 consistory court and local authority guidance now restricts the force used in a topple test and requires an authority to consult relatives before moving a stone.
 In addition, before laying a stone flat, it must be recorded for posterity.

+Gravestone cleaning

+Gravestone cleaning can preserve gravestones and increase their lifespans.
+A gravestone can be cleaned to remove vandalism and graffiti, biological growth such as algae or lichen, and other minerals, soiling, or staining.
+However, repairs, especially if they are too aggressive, can also remove natural signs of age or cause additional damage.

+In the United States, the National Park Service has published guidelines for gravestone cleaning, which recommend careful and deliberate work using soft brushes and gentle cleansers, no more than once a year.
+An organization that advocates for and undertakes cemetery restorations recommends seeking permission to clean the grave marker from a "descendant, the sexton, cemetery superintendent or the town, in that order."